ALRhub/cw2/README.md

 account: ""  # Account name to which Cluster Time will be booked.
 Cluster dependent.

 experiment_copy_dst: "/path/to/code_copy/dst"       # optional. dir TO which the current code will be copied.
 Useful to prevent unintentional changes while the job is in queue.
 If not set, no copy will be made.
+experiment_copy_auto_dst: /path/to/code_copy/dst"   # optional. will autoincrement and create a dir TO which the current code will be copied.
+Useful to prevent unintentional changes while the job is in queue.
+Overrules experiment_copy_dst.
+If not set, no copy will be made.
 experiment_copy_src: "/path/to/code_copy/src"       # optional. dir FROM which the current code will be copied.
 Useful to prevent unintentional changes while the job is in queue.
 Defaults to directory of __MAIN__ file.
 slurm_log: "/path/to/slurmlog/outputdir"            # optional. dir in which slurm output and error logs will be saved.
 Defaults to EXPERIMENTCONFIG.path
-venv: "/path/to/virtual_environment/bin/activate"   # optional. path to your virtual environment activate-file
+venv: "/path/to/virtual_environment"   # optional. path to your virtual environment activate-file
 ```

 If you have further need to configure slurm, you can use all the options offered by the [sbatch docu](https://slurm.schedmd.com/sbatch.html).
 Please use the following style of defining _keyword_ -> _value_ pairs: